 Financial Literacy for Kids

-Financial Literacy for Pre-K, Kindergarten, First and Second Grade
+Financial Literacy for Pre-school, Pre-K, Kindergarten, First and Second Grade

-The following lessons provide guidance, lesson plans and activities for teachers interested in introducing four to seven year old children (pre-k to second grade) to early financial literacy concepts.
+The following lessons provide guidance, lesson plans and activities for teachers interested in introducing four to seven year old children (pre-school, pre-k, first and second grade) to early financial literacy concepts.

 Lesson One: Making Spending Decisions